GOP fundraiser tied to land where Iowa murder suspect lived

 Schlinger’s business calls itself “the best conservative call center in America.”
 Her biography claims she is the most prolific fundraiser in Iowa GOP history, having brought in more than $50 million for politicians and causes.
 She has said her business has made millions of phone calls for candidates seeking offices ranging from president to city council since its founding in 1999.
 Her firm’s client list includes several politicians who routinely call for stricter immigration enforcement.

 Federal Election Commission records show that Cruz’s re-election campaign has paid CampaignHQ nearly $1.7 million since the beginning of 2017.
-A Cruz campaign spokeswoman didn’t immediately return an email seeking comment.
+A Cruz campaign spokeswoman had no immediate comment.

 Stewart, who has made stepping up deportations of immigrants in the country illegally a major campaign theme, has also employed the firm, along with the campaigns of Sen. Mike Lee of Utah and Rep. Joe Wilson of South Carolina.
 The now-defunct Stop Sanctuary Cities PAC paid the firm $3,449 for its services in March.